Pheubel/GameLab-RnD/Pages/Compiler.md

 TODO: image/code of example table

-WHenever a variable gets encountered, an entry will be stored in the table, or an existing record will have a reference to the location in the tree added.
+Whenever a variable gets encountered, an entry will be stored in the table, or an existing record will have a reference to the location in the tree added.
 After the syntax tree has been generated, I will be able to replace the references with a properly structured node with correct typing.

 ### Introducing Story